 We always leave a buffer of more than 30 days between the announcement of your acceptance into the program and the start of the training, so if you are currently employed, you only need to terminate your job in case you get into the program.
 The admissions process spans approximately 2 weeks and you will receive your results within a few days of completing each step.

-Our courses runs approximately every 3-4 months, depending on student interest.
+Our courses run approximately twice a year, depending on student interest.

-During the course of the program, you can take 2 days off without any required documentation as verification.
+The attendance is obligatory in the Super Intensive Course.
+We want to make sure that you devote your time to studying and it is also one of the conditions for the job guarantee.
+We solve special cases including health issues of students on an individual basis.
+During the course you can take 2 days off without any required documentation as verification.
 Additionally, you have 3 days of sick leave, which you have to prove by submitting a doctor’s note.
-If you are a student with a child under 3 years of age, you have 5 additional days of leave which do not require verification documentation.
-Of course, in case of a sudden health problem, we do our best to find an alternative solution.
+If you are a student with a child under 3 years of age, you have 5 additional days of leave which do not require documentation as verification.

 Compared to traditional schools, this training requires a lot of work in a very short time.
-The total length of the training is 18 weeks + 2 week breaks, every weekday from 9 am to 6 pm, followed by home preparation and practice.
+The total length of the training is 18 weeks + 3 weeks of breaks, every weekday from 9 am to 6 pm, followed by homework and practice.
 You have to count on 50 to 60 hours of work per week.

 Very rarely, but it has happened in the past.
 This is typically due to a sudden work opportunity, but there were also those who decided to quit for personal / family reasons as the course could not fit into their life at the time.

-Our students have changed their career path to software development from a variety of backgrounds: lawyers, athletes, musicians and engineers have all learned with us.
-It is also not uncommon for us to receive students who wish to combine their existing qualification with software development.
-You can read the stories of several of our students on our blog!
+Yes!
+Our students have changed their career path to software development from a variety of backgrounds: sportsmen, musicians or managers have all studied with us.
+You can see their stories on the Blog.

-According to Czech Statistic Office approximately 30,000 software developers are missing from the labor market - and that's just in the Czech Republic, so your chances are high.
+According to the Czech Statistical Office approximately 30,000 software developers are missing from the labour market - and that's just in the Czech Republic, so your chances are high.
 The best students are hired even during the course.
 It is important to note that the job search may take a few months.